The Enumeration of Cyclic MNOLS: Results and conclusions

-A collection of $\mu$ cyclic $MNOLS$ of order $n$ contains a \emph{row-intercalate} of difference $d$ if two of its Latin squares $L$ and $M$ have two rows $r,r'$ with $r<r'$ and $r'-r=d$ such that $(r,0,e) \in L$ if and only if $(r',0,e) \in M$, and also $(r',0,e') \in L$ if and only if $(r,0,e') \in M$, for some $e,e' \in \{0,\ldots, n-1\}$.
-Then it is clear that a collection of $\mu$ $MNOLS$ of order $n$ is of type 0 if and only if it contains a row-intercalate of difference $d$ and $gcd(d,n)=1$.
+A collection of $\mu$ cyclic $\text{MNOLS}$ of order $n$ contains a \emph{row-intercalate} of difference $d$ if two of its Latin squares $L$ and $M$ have two symbols $e,e'$ with $e<e'$ and $e'-e=d$ such that $L(r,0) = M(r',0)=e$ and also $L(r',0) = M(r,0) = e'$, for some $r,r' \in \{0,\ldots, n-1\}$.
+Then it is clear that a collection of $\mu$ cyclic $\text{MNOLS}$ of order $n$ is of type 0 if and only if it contains a row-intercalate of difference $d$ and $\gcd(d,n)=1$.
 Clearly set-isotopy preserves type.
-In Tables \ref{tab:tab2wayTypes}, \ref{tab:tab3wayTypes}, and \ref{tab:tab4wayTypes} we show the number of set-isotopy classes of each type.
+In Tables \ref{tab:tab2wayTypes}, \ref{tab:tab3wayTypes}, \ref{tab:tab4wayTypes}, \ref{tab:tab2wayTypes16}, \ref{tab:tab3wayTypes16}, and \ref{tab:tab4wayTypes16} we show the number of set-isotopy classes of each type.
 Observe that the proportion of set-isotopy classes that are of type 0 increases as $\mu$ increases.
-This may be of interest in future searches for sets of $\mu$ $MNOLS$ of order $n$ where $\mu$ is relatively large.
-Considering each type individually may allow more efficient construction of those set-isotopy classes with non-trivial set-autotopy group , as each set-autotopy must map row-intercalates to row-intercalates.
-Note that $|red_s(\mathcal{L})|=1$ for $n=14$, so we omit the column for $|red_s(\mathcal{L})|$ in this case.
+This may be of interest in future searches for sets of $\mu$ cyclic $\text{MNOLS}$ of order $n$ where $\mu$ is relatively large.
+Considering each type individually may allow more efficient construction of those set-isotopy classes with non-trivial set-autotopy group, as each set-autotopy must map row-intercalates to row-intercalates.
+Note that $|\text{Red}_s(\mathcal{L})|=1$ for $n=14$, so we omit the column for $|\text{Red}_s(\mathcal{L})|$ in this case.

 \

 \